molgenis/systemsgenetics/cellTypeSpecificAlleleSpecificExpression/README.md

 The TriTyper format is considerably faster to read than the VCF, therefore we will continue with the TriTyper format.
 Conversion of the genotype format into TriTyper can be done using the [Genotype Harmonizer](https://github.com/molgenis/systemsgenetics/wiki/Genotype-Harmonizer)
 This guide refers to their wiki for the conversion of your genotype format into TriTyper format.
+For example purposes, the genotype directory will be set to the following: `Suzie-Peter_Genotype/`

 **Creating a coupling file**
 The coupling file is used to match the sample data (bam file name) to the individual genotype data (name in the genotype file).